codexgq/startbootstrap-creative-codexgq/README.md

 After downloading, simply edit the HTML and CSS files included with `dist` directory of Creative.
 These are the only files you need to worry about, you can ignore everything else!
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

-All custom things are already in `master` directory for startbootstrap-creative-codexgq.
-There is no `dist` directory in this fork.
+All custom things are already in the `master` branch of startbootstrap-creative-codexgq.
+There is no `dist` directory in the master branch of this fork.
+It is read-to-go as it is.

 ### Advanced Usage